amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 From the paper,
 > This, however, can cause two problems.
 First, it may result in over-fitting: if the model learns to assign full probability to the ground- truth label for each training example, it is not guaranteed to generalize.
 Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient `∂ℓ/∂z,k` , reduces the ability of the model to adapt.

-In other words, our model could become overconfident of it's predictions because to really minimise the loss, our model needs to be very sure of everything the model predicts.
+In other words, our model could become overconfident of it's predictions because to really minimise the loss, our model needs to be very sure of everything that it predicts.
 This is bad because it is then harder for the model to generalise and easier for it to overfit to the training data.
-We want the model to generalize and look be able to look at other dogs, cats.. images that weren't part of the training set and still be able to predict them well.
+We want the model to generalize and be able to look at other dogs, cats.. images that weren't part of the training set and still be able to predict them well.

 ## What is Label Smoothing?